marxandreadiane/CSMODEL-MCO1/README.md

-# CSMODEL Machine Project - Phase 1
+# CSMODEL Machine Project

 ## Project Overview

 This project involves a comprehensive analysis of a real-world dataset to answer a research question through data preprocessing, exploratory data analysis (EDA), and statistical inference.

-The project is divided into two phases, with Phase 1 focusing on dataset description, data cleaning, research question formulation, and EDA.
+The project is divided into two phases: Phase 1 focuses on the dataset description, data cleaning, research question formulation, and EDA.
+Phase 2 focuses on the data mining techniques, preprocessing techniques, statistical inference, and conclusions.

 ## Group Members